Sheraff/calculator/README.md

 - I did not take the time to eject from Create-React-App and configure the project
 - Factorials of float numbers are not implemented correctly (for example `3.1!`)
+- Very big numbers are not supported
+- In a real project, I might have used an external package for "float math"